HOW DID I END UP FILMING IN ACEH, INDONESIA?

 SO WHAT DID I LEARN?

-I learnt how to follow Indonesian language and cut it in a right place on timeline.
-I also learnt how to blur everything that reveals locations and often faces too, which is hard work!
+I learned how to follow the Indonesian language and cut it in the right place on the timeline.
+I also learned how to blur everything that reveals locations and often faces too, which is hard work!

 We ended up making many short documentaries instead of one.
-Marjaana taught in many universities and attended many conferences and shorter ones were easier to present.
+Marjaana teaches in many universities around the world and attends many conferences and shorter videos were easier to present according to each topic she was to teach.

 SEE BELOW SOME OF THE VIDEOS I CAN SHOW.
 MOST ARE NOT MADE PUBLIC FOR SECURITY REASONS.

 Aziza is a single mother and a skillful gardener living in Banda Aceh, Indonesia.
-What is the life like for women in Aceh, after war & post Tsunami and present strict Islamic city under sharia´s law?
+What is life like for women in Aceh, after the war & post-Tsunami and a strict Islamic city under Sharia´s law?

 2015-16

-Cha Cha is a Chinese christian woman living in strict Islamic country.
-Her life story carries sorrows from Tsunami and hard struggle with her mother.
-She is believer of hope.
+Cha Cha is a Chinese Christian woman living in a strict Islamic country.
+Her life story carries sorrows from the Tsunami and a hard struggle with her mother.
+She is a believer of hope.

 2015-16